confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

     }

-We now repeat our previous steps, determining that 2.7 is the smallest remaining element and swap it with 3.8, the first element of the current unordered section, to get:
+We now repeat our previous steps, determining that 2.7 is the smallest remaining element and swapping it with 3.8 -- the first element of the current unordered section -- to get:

 .. blockdiag::